ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned shebang lines and how the shell picks an interpreter.
 - Learned environment variables and how programs read them.
 - Learned the PATH variable and how the shell finds commands.
+- Learned flags and positional arguments for CLI programs.